Position

 How much does a Registered Nurse make?

-Registered Nurses (RNs) play a vital role in healthcare.
-They care for patients and help doctors with medical procedures.
-RNs can find jobs in many places, such as hospitals, clinics, and schools.
-The average yearly salary for an RN is $91,562.
-This salary can change based on the RN's experience and location.
+Registered Nurses (RNs) are essential in the healthcare industry.
+They provide care to patients and help doctors with medical procedures.
+RNs work in many places, such as hospitals, clinics, and schools.
+Their work is vital and rewarding.
+The average yearly salary for an RN is $91,918.
+This means that most RNs earn between $53,000 and $145,945 each year.

 View Registered Nurse jobs nearby